sylefeb/Silice/GetStarted.md

 <img width="400" src="docs/figures/vga_demo_frame.png">
 </p>

-*Note*: there is an embarassing known issue in my Verilator simulation code which may result in a segfault on simulation startup.
+*Note*: there is an embarrassing known issue (#12) in my Verilator simulation code which may result in a segfault on simulation startup.
 So if this happens, you've just hit the bug.
 Working on it, but it is a non trivial issue unfortunately.